Call (509) 326-5160

 Even if you are eligible for a Chapter 7 bankruptcy, there are some situations when filing a Chapter 13 may be more advantageous than filing a Chapter 7.

-You are behind on your mortgage payments or car loan payments, and you want to get caught up on the missed payments over time and reinstate the original agreement.
+Your home is in foreclosure because you are behind on your mortgage payments and you want to get caught up on the missed payments over time and reinstate the original agreement.
 You cannot do this in a Chapter 7 bankruptcy.
 However, you can make up the missed payments in a Chapter 13 bankruptcy.

 You have tax obligations, student loans, or other debts that cannot be discharged in a Chapter 7.
 You can include these debts in your Chapter 13 plan and pay them off over 3 to 5 years.